Mark Cuban: Political activities

 Cuban is an admirer of author Ayn Rand.
 About Rand's novel The Fountainhead, he said that it "was incredibly motivating to me.
 It encouraged me to think as an individual, take risks to reach my goals, and responsibility for my successes and failures.
 I loved it."
 His political views have leaned toward libertarianism.
 He held a position on the centrist Unity08 political organization's advisory council.
 Despite leaning towards libertarianism, Cuban posted an entry on his blog claiming paying more taxes to be the most patriotic thing someone can do.

 In 1996, Cuban donated $6,000 to Republican Senator Orrin Hatch of Utah.
 In 2002, Cuban donated $1,000 to Democratic California Congresswoman Zoe Lofgren.

 On February 8, 2008, Cuban voiced his support for the draft Bloomberg movement attempting to convince New York City Mayor Michael Bloomberg to run in the U.S. presidential election of 2008 on his blog.
 Cuban concluded a post lamenting the current state of U.S. politics: "Are you listening, Mayor Bloomberg?
 For less than the cost of opening a tent pole movie, you can change the status quo."
 He eventually voted for Barack Obama in the 2008 election.

-In November 2012, in response to Donald Trump offering President Obama $5 million to a charity of President Obama's choosing if he released passport applications and college transcripts to the public, Cuban offered Trump $1 million to a charity of Trump's choosing if Trump shaved his head.
+In November 2012, in response to Donald Trump offering President Obama $5 million to a charity of Obama's choosing if he released passport applications and college transcripts to the public, Cuban offered Trump $1 million to a charity of Trump's choosing if Trump shaved his head.

 On December 19, 2012, Cuban donated $250,000 to the Electronic Frontier Foundation to support its work on patent reform.
 Part of his donation funded a new title for EFF's staff attorney Julie Samuels: The Mark Cuban Chair to Eliminate Stupid Patents.

 At the Code/Media conference in February 2015, Cuban said of net neutrality that "having [the FCC] overseeing the Internet scares the shit out of me".

 Cuban formally endorsed Hillary Clinton for president at a July 30, 2016, rally in Pittsburgh, Pennsylvania.
-During that campaign stop, Cuban said of Republican nominee Donald Trump, "You know what we call a person like that in Pittsburgh?
+During that campaign stop, Cuban said of Trump, the Republican nominee, "You know what we call a person like that in Pittsburgh?
 A jagoff ...
 Is there any bigger jagoff in the world than Donald Trump?"

-On November 22, 2016, Cuban met with the then President-elect Trump's key advisor Steve Bannon.
+On November 22, 2016, Cuban met with the then-President-elect Trump's key advisor Steve Bannon.
 In October 2024, Cuban said on the All-In Podcast that Trump had reached out to him for a position during his administration.

-During an appearance on an episode of Hannity in May 2020, Cuban voiced his support for former Vice President Joe Biden in the 2020 U.S. presidential election.
+During an appearance on an episode of Hannity in May 2020, Cuban voiced his support for former Vice President Joe Biden in the 2020 United States presidential election.